deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Kirk set the ship to hover once they were clear of the turbulence, and relaxed.

-"Fucking Class Nines…" he muttered.
+"Fucking Class Nines..." he muttered.
 "Any luck with those satellites?"

 "Nah man.
 Half of them just aren't there any more and half the rest ran out of power years ago.
 Must be bits of space debris all over this desert."

 "What's left?"

 "Some of the stuff that's in geosynchronous or higher."
 Lewis said.
 "That's about it, man.
-Best one I've got is… I dunno, a telescope of some kind?
-That one's still kicking just fine, the rest…"
+Best one I've got is...
+I dunno, a telescope of some kind?
+That one's still kicking just fine, the rest..."

 "Right."
 Kirk settled back.
 "I suppose there's nothing to do now but wait."

-"You mind if I…?"
+"You mind if I...?"
 Lewis indicated his pocket.

 "What's so fascinating about that damn thing?"